tldr-pages/tldr/pages/common/deno.md

 # deno

-> A secure runtime for JavaScript and TypeScript
+> A secure runtime for JavaScript and TypeScript.
 > More information: <https://deno.land/>.

 - Run a JavaScript or TypeScript file: